Dr. Stephen Spiro

 Mr. and Mrs. C. L. Lundell established this chair on Dec.
 1, 1978

-Spiro joined the UT Dallas faculty in 2006 and was named head of the Department of Molecular and Cell Biology in 2011.
+Spiro joined the UT Dallas faculty in 2006 and was named head of the Department of Biological Sciences in 2011.
 “I have always enjoyed teaching and take great satisfaction from helping students to develop their understanding of difficult concepts in biochemistry and molecular biology,” he said.

 “Despite the large growth in enrollment, UT Dallas retains many of the advantages of a smaller institution, in particular the opportunities for individual interactions with students.
 I like to give research experiences to undergraduate students and to train graduate students.
 Watching them go on to successful careers in their chosen domains is a source of great pleasure.”